MartaSolo/find-place-fs/README.md

 ## Project description:

-Places-app is a responsive React application showing places of interest on map (and list) based on the user geolocation.
-User can also get detail in formation about any object he chooses.
+Places-app is a responsive React application showing places of interest on map and list based on the user geolocation and choice of a place type.
+User can also get detail information about any object she/he chooses.

 The app uses:

 1. Google Maps API for displaying map.
-2. TomTom API - Points of Interest Search - for location of points of interest.
-3. TomTom API - Points of Interest Details - for details of every point of interest.
+2. Foursquare API for location, decription and photos of place of interest (endpoints: get places, get tips, get photos).

 ## Used technologies:

-HTML5, CSS3, Sass, JavaScript (ES6), React, React Router, Material UI
+HTML5, JavaScript (ES6), React v17, React Router v6, Redux v4, Redux-Thunk, CSS3, Sass, Material UI

 ## View Demo: